The Top Restaurants to try in Greenville SC

 Best Sunday Brunch: Soby’s

 Soby’s is the place to be for Sunday brunch.
 The tasty spread includes an assortment of breakfast and lunch fare.
-Highlight include made-to-order omelets and a huge dessert buffet including a chocolate fondue station.
+Highlights include made-to-order omelets and a huge dessert buffet including a chocolate fondue station.
 The ambiance here is classy, making it a great Sunday date choice.

 The buffet line is always super clean and the presentation of the food very inviting.
 At $19, it’s relatively affordable considering the amount of offerings.
 Unfortunately, service is a bit slow on busier weekends.

 It can get pretty crowded, so reservations are recommended.
 Update: The buffet is no longer offered, however, you can enjoy delicious a la carte entrees.